kelliwolf17/FInal_Project/README.md

 For the gym data, the gym dataframe is called gym_df.
 I did not reduce the columns - need to think about what to use.

+## Merging all the different datasets

+I merged all these df into one - merged_df since they have all the same columns. age2_df, bmi2_df, diabetes2_df, education2_df, exercise2_df, income2_df, sex2_df, tobacco2_df, hypertension2_df

+I think we will start with the the merged_df for the model and then we will learn some stuff and predict based on these factors.

+We can run a seperate correlation analysis by grouping all the merged_df data by state, and then join the gym and fast food data to than and run an analysis to see trends by state.